ProAccess/MakeMyHOAok/HOA Cert Program.md

 A flawed model
 --------------

 We can learn from the Florida model, which loosely follows consumer protection licensing requirements, ostensibly requiring training to minimum standards.
-However, presumably to address the objection that licensing would discourage potential volunteers, the legislature created a glaring loophole which, in my opinion, effectively nullifies the program's purpose: A would-be director may circumvent training or passing an exam simply by indicating in writing to the secretary they have read the governing documents and agree to uphold them.
+However, presumably to address the objection that licensing would discourage potential volunteers, the legislature created what I believe to be fatal loophole that effectively nullifies the program's purpose: A would-be director may circumvent training or passing an exam simply by indicating in writing to the secretary they have read the governing documents and agree to uphold them.

 While this may have been a compromise to enable bill passage, foreseeably it could be fatal to the purpose of informed governance.